-If you have been following along with our remodeling of my childhood craftsman log cabin home, you know we have giving this home some love with one of my favorite makeover tools: paint!
+If you have been following along with our remodeling of my childhood craftsman style log cabin home, you know we have given this home some love with one of my favorite makeover tools: paint!
 After re-staining the house exterior, painting the concrete and foundation, and laying a new walkway we set our sights on painting the garage doors to give them a more modern look that pops against the brown and white.

-Do I need to Prime?
+Step 3: Do I need to prime before painting?

-If you can answer “No” to all of these questions, then you can definitely skip priming:
+If you can answer “No” to ALL of these questions, then you can definitely skip priming:

-- Have the garage doors NEVER been previously painted?
+- Have the doors NEVER been previously painted?
 (Answering “Yes” means that they have never been painted)

 - Is the door I am painting smooth and shiny? (paint probably won’t stick to it well)